erikeldridge/item-network/README.md

 todo
-- show comments mentioning an item on the show item page
-- only show activities applying to the user in the activity stream, eg http://www.rdio.com/notifications/
-- create separate notifications stream (once we have private messages)
-- denote user/item/comment by symbol on search page, rather than separate list
 - allow user to sign in w/ twitter
 - update comment search to use "by" for owner_id, and "mentioning" for search by mention
 - define different layout for nav